-We will continue to adjust our working practices as the pandemic progresses to ensure that we can continue to treat people with cancer as quickly and as effectively as possible.
+We have continued and will continue to adjust our working practices as the pandemic evolves to ensure we can continue to treat people with cancer as quickly and as effectively as possible whilst protecting the health of our colleagues.

-2020 Business Highlights
+2021 Business Highlights

-Notwithstanding the impact of the COVID-19 pandemic on the biotech industry, 2020 was a year of strong operational performance for Adaptimmune.
+Notwithstanding the impact of the COVID-19 pandemic on the biotech industry, 2021 was a year of strong operational performance for Adaptimmune.

-Key business highlights during 2020 included:
+Key business highlights during 2021 included: